Work in Progress

-- Provide comparative research on Crown prosecution policies related to elder abuse, dementia, and adults with capability issues;
+- comparative research on Crown prosecution policies related to elder abuse, dementia, and adults with capability issues; and

 - recommended best practices to support BC and federal Crown in developing policies to support vulnerable adults in the criminal justice system.

 This project is funded by the BC Council to Reduce Elder Abuse and the Department of Justice Canada’s Victim Fund.

 Below you will find additional, relevant and specific documentation, backgrounders, research, resources, media releases and summaries that have been, or will be incorporated into our final publications and study papers.